bennyschmidt/vinyl/README.md

 #### What is Vinyl?

-Vinyl is a simple Object Graph Mapper (OGM) designed for interfacing with static, immutable application objects.
+Vinyl is a library for managing static, immutable application objects.

 #### What does that mean?